elisoneric/portfolio-website/README.md

-# Portfolio Website – Laravel
+# 3LI Portfolio Website – Laravel

-A Laravel-based portfolio website that includes user authentication and Tailwind CSS integration.
+A Laravel-based portfolio website for 3LI by 3LI

 ---